-Christchurch City Council is looking at developing a Local Alcohol Policy that sets out how alcohol should be sold and supplied in Christchurch.
+Christchurch City Council has adopted a Local Alcohol Policy that sets out how alcohol should be sold and supplied in Christchurch.

 Sign up for updates on the Draft Local Alcohol Policy